How to Host a Pub Crawl

-When your pub crawl is official, it’s time to plan a theme.
+When your pub crawl is official, it’s time to choose from a variety of bar crawl themes.
 A St. Patrick's Day theme is easy to play up with green beer, green decorations, and Irish- or leprechaun-inspired costumes for your staff.
 Consider playing authentic Irish music or even hiring a band for some live traditional music.
 Stock up on green tableware, like beverage napkins and plastic cups to create a cohesive visual look.

 3. Advertise Your Bar Crawl

-After you’ve chosen a theme, it's time to publicize your pub crawl.
-Consider registering your crawl with an official pub crawl website so that customers can find your event and buy tickets online.
-Build hype by creating an event and promoting it on Facebook.
-Discuss a set price for the evening, which will include discounts on drinks in each participating bar as well as any fun freebies you wish to give out at the start of the crawl.
+After you’ve chosen a theme, publicize your pub crawl online and with local flyers.
+Consider registering your St. Patrick's Day bar crawl with an official pub crawl website so that customers can find your event and buy tickets online.
+Build hype by creating an event and promoting it on your bar's Facebook page.
+Discuss a set price for the evening, which will include discounts on drinks in each participating bar, as well as any fun freebies you wish to give out at the start of the crawl.
 Depending on what you want to offer, a price between $15 and $30 is standard.

 4. Make a Bar Crawl Map and Schedule